UC Berkeley: Combat public health challenges with an online MPH

 “One of the best final client presentations in the five years I have taught the course was managed by a student team coming together from San Rafael and Berkeley in California, Pennsylvania, Liberia, and Singapore,” he said.

-“The amount of practical knowledge and skill it took to prepare and deliver such a presentation is a great tribute to the students and to the programme that attracted them to Berkeley and organised their learning while here.”
+“The amount of practical knowledge and skill it took to prepare and deliver such a presentation is a great tribute to the students and to the programme that attracted them to Berkeley and organized their learning while here.”

-Professor Houska attends many of the student-company meetings as well as regularly connecting with Bodtker’s MPH team to brainstorm approaches, discuss how to communicate with executives, maximise students’ experience and ensure the company is pleased with the final strategic deliverables.
+Professor Houska attends many of the student-company meetings as well as regularly connecting with Bodtker’s MPH team to brainstorm approaches, discuss how to communicate with executives, maximize students’ experience and ensure the company is pleased with the final strategic deliverables.

 “I really can’t say enough about how great this experience has been, and the whole course has been expertly planned and executed.”